-Vision for SEND at Walsh Infant and Junior School: The Walsh Schools are a friendly, caring and inclusive community of learners.
-At The Walsh Schools we are dedicated to achieving and celebrating success for all and we believe all teachers are teachers of SEND.
+Vision for SEND at Walsh Infant and Junior School: Walsh Infant and Junior School is a friendly, caring and inclusive community of learners.
+At Walsh Infant and Junior School, we are dedicated to achieving and celebrating success for all and we believe all teachers are teachers of SEND.
 We offer an inclusive curriculum to ensure the best possible progress for all our pupils, whatever their needs or abilities.
 We aim to work closely with parents/carers to identify and remove possible barriers to learning and to ensure that all pupils have access to a broad and balanced curriculum.
 We ensure all children are enabled to develop, learn, participate and achieve the best possible outcomes and are well prepared for the next stage of their education.